siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part I/A Maxwell Universe - 101 From Darkness, Light.md

 us support it.

-# 7. Mathematics and Reality
+# 7. Logic, Mathematics, and Reality

-Much has been said and written about reality being “mathematical,” though the phrase is rarely defined.
-The arguments above suggest a simpler view: we ascribe patterns to reality—sometimes because we genuinely recognize them, sometimes because we project them and treat the projection as real.
+Much has been said about reality being “mathematical,” though the phrase is rarely defined.
+The arguments above suggest a simpler view: we ascribe patterns to reality.
+Sometimes, we genuinely recognize these patterns, sometimes because we project them and then treat the projection as real.

+Mathematics does not need to govern the world.
+Even if reality admits mathematical structure in some sense, mathematics itself is vastly larger than anything the world could instantiate.
+Most mathematics has no physical counterpart at all, that we know of, yet.

-Mathematics does not have to govern the world.
-More often, we see the world through the mathematics we have created.
-Mathematics—and therefore physics— describes those aspects of the world that admit stable, compressible patterns.
+More often, we see the world through the mathematics we have constructed.
-When a pattern is regular enough to be anticipated, we express that regularity symbolically and call the result a “law.”
+Mathematics —and therefore physics— describes those aspects of reality that admit stable, compressible patterns.
+When a pattern is regular enough to be anticipated, we encode it symbolically and call the result a “law.”
 When the pattern breaks, the law breaks with it.

-It is therefore not that reality *is* mathematical, nor that mathematics is the “language of nature.”
-Rather, we build mathematical models for the aspects of reality we can recognize, isolate, and predict.
-Wherever the world resists compression into stable patterns, our mathematics simply does not apply.
+It is therefore not that reality is mathematical, nor that mathematics is the “language of nature.”
+Rather, mathematics is a modeling tool we apply to the regularities we can isolate and predict.
+Wherever reality resists compression into stable patterns, mathematics simply does not apply.

-Mathematics succeeds because we select what it can describe—and which patterns we pay attention to—not because nature is made of numbers (or, in its most recent rebranding, “information”).
+Mathematics succeeds because we select what it can describe —and which patterns we attend to— not because nature is made of numbers, structures, or -the lastest rebranding- “information.”

-This perspective prepares the ground for a different approach.
-We start not from mathematical objects, but from predictable interactions and their cause-effect patterns.
+The same is true of logic.
+Logic is not a law imposed on reality; it is an abstraction distilled from stable, repeatable causal behavior.
+Classical logic reflects a world in which states are well-separated and transitions are consistent.
+When causal structures change, the logic extracted from them changes as well.

+That modern physics tolerates superposition or incompatible descriptions does not mean that reality violates logic.
+It means that classical logical categories no longer compress the observed causal patterns.
+New formal systems are adopted not because contradictions become true, but because the old logic no longer tracks what is reliably predictable.

+This work therefore starts neither from logic nor from mathematics, but from cause and effect.
+Logic and mathematics enter later, as tools shaped by the regularities that causal interactions happen to exhibit.

 # Appendix A — Assumptions and Non-Assumptions